prrvchr/gContactOOo/README.md

 gContactOOo uses a local [HsqlDB](http://hsqldb.org/) database of version 2.5.1.
 The use of HsqlDB requires the installation and configuration within LibreOffice / OpenOffice of a **JRE version 1.8 minimum** (ie: Java version 8)

-Sometimes it may be necessary for LibreOffice users must have no HsqlDB driver installed with LibreOffice
+Sometimes it may be necessary for LibreOffice users on Linux must have no HsqlDB driver installed with LibreOffice
-(check your Installed Application under Windows or your Packet Manager under Linux).
+(check your Packet Manager under Linux).
 ~~It seems that version 7.x of LibreOffice has fixed this problem and is able to work with different driver version of HsqlDB simultaneously.~~
-After much testing it seems that LibreOffice (6.4.x and 7.x) cannot load a provided HsqlDB driver (hsqldb.jar v2.5.1), if the Embedded HsqlDB driver is installed (and even the solution is sometimes to rename the hsqldb.jar in /usr/share/java, uninstalling the libreoffice-sdbc-hsqldb package does not seem sufficient...)
+After much testing it seems that LibreOffice on Linux (6.4.x and 7.x) cannot load a provided HsqlDB driver (hsqldb.jar v2.5.1), if the Embedded HsqlDB driver is installed (and even sometimes the uninstallation of the libreoffice-sdbc-hsqldb package does not seem sufficient ...
+We must also uninstall the package: libhsqldb1.8.0-java)
-To overcome this limitation and if you want to use build-in Embedded HsqlDB, remove the build-in Embedded HsqlDB driver (hsqldb.jar v1.8.0) and install this extension: [HsqlDBembeddedOOo](https://prrvchr.github.io/HsqlDBembeddedOOo/) to replace the failing LibreOffice Embedded HsqlDB built-in driver.
+To overcome this limitation and if you want to use build-in Embedded HsqlDB with LibreOffice on Linux, remove the build-in Embedded HsqlDB driver (packages: libreoffice-sdbc-hsqldb and libhsqldb1.8.0-java) and install this extension: [HsqlDBembeddedOOo](https://prrvchr.github.io/HsqlDBembeddedOOo/) to replace the failing LibreOffice Embedded HsqlDB built-in driver.
-OpenOffice doesn't seem to need this workaround.
+OpenOffice and LibreOffice on Windows doesn't seem to need this workaround.

 ## Installation: